The Retirement Income Problem Most People Solve Wrong

 SWP vs FD for Monthly Income: The After-Tax Comparison

 Investor B puts the Rs 1 crore in a balanced advantage hybrid fund targeting 10% CAGR.
 Monthly SWP of Rs 50,000.
 Tax on SWP: only the capital gains portion of each Rs 50,000 is taxed.
-In the first few years of SWP from an equity fund held over 12 months, annual LTCG is well within or just above the Rs 1.25 lakh exemption limit — effectively zero or near-zero tax.
+In the first few years of SWP from an equity fund held over 12 months, annual LTCG is at or within the Rs 1.25 lakh exemption limit, meaning near-zero tax.
 Post-tax income: approximately Rs 49,500 to Rs 50,000 per month.
 And the corpus?
 At 10% fund return with 6% withdrawal rate, the corpus grows to approximately Rs 1.48 crore in 10 years.

 How Much Corpus Do You Need for Your SWP Target?